zacwolfe/magenta_forked/README.md

 # Magenta YOLO for Colab

 YOLO'd version of Google AI [Magenta](https://magenta.tensorflow.org/) for Colab, as [original repository](https://github.com/magenta/magenta) is no longer maintained in that regard.
-This is set of duct-tape workarounds that keeps the stuff I need from Magenta working in Colab (Jun 2025).
+This is a set of questionable duct-tape workarounds that keeps the stuff I need from Magenta working in Colab (Jun 2025).

 ### Installation